noi-techpark/realtimebus-v2/README.md

-## SASA SpA-AG Realtime Server
+## SASA SpA-AG real-time server

-RealtimeServer is the backend code of [http://realtime.opensasa.info](http://realtime.opensasa.info).
+This is the backend code of [http://realtimetest.opensasa.info](http://realtimetest.opensasa.info).
-It provides real time positions of the public transport vehicles managed by SASA SpA-AG in South Tyrol.
+It provides real-time positions of the public transport vehicles in South Tyrol.

 <br>